Bhoomi-csai/Dwello/README.md

 # Dwello

 Dwello is a modern real estate web application that helps users discover, search, and explore property listings with ease.
-Built with React, Firebase Authentication, and styled using Tailwind CSS, Dwello offers a seamless and responsive user experience.
+Built with React, Firebase Authentication, and styled using CSS, Dwello offers a seamless and responsive user experience.

 ## Features
 - User authentication (Email/Password & Google via Firebase)